 © Kirk Feral

 The bar graph below compares the magnetic susceptibility (degree of magnetic attraction) of most gem Garnet species and varieties in relation to each other.
 Garnets are presented from least magnetic to most magnetic.
 The height of each colored bar represents the median measured magnetic susceptibility for the species or variety.
-The color of each bar corresponds to graph point colors for species and varieties on the All Gem Garnet Graph on the previous page.
+The color of each bar corresponds to graph point colors for species and varieties on the All Gem Garnet Graph on page 5.

 This bar graph shows that Grossular Garnets (Leuco, Rosolite, Tsavorite, Hessonite, Mali) are the least magnetic.
 Spessartine is the most magnetic species, followed by Andradite and Almandine.
 The least magnetic variety among Pyralspites is Chrome Pyrope.

 Chrome Hydrogrossular Garnet